 Addenda and Corrigenda to The Post Office and the Colleges

 Below are listed addenda and corrigenda to West 2004ii.
-Those additional to West 2008 are in red.
+Those already published in West 2008 are asterisked.

 -